h-omer/neo4j-versioner-core/README.md

 ## Feedback

-We would appreciate your feedback about our Core Versioner, how to improve and fix (we hope not so many! :see_no_evil:) any bad things.
+We would appreciate your feedback about our Versioner Core, how to improve and fix (we hope not so many! :see_no_evil:) any bad things.
 Say yours in the [issue](https://github.com/h-omer/neo4j-versioner-core/issues) section.